cilium/cilium/Documentation/gettingstarted/encryption.rst

     * Only works in tunnel mode
     * Not compatible with the etcd-operator

-    Both limitations will be resolved in 1.4.1.
+    Both limitations will be resolved with upcoming releases.

 Generate & import the PSK
 =========================